QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

 DataFrames
 ========================

-A useful package for working with data is `DataFrames.jl <https://github.com/JuliaStats/DataFrames.jl>`_
+A useful package for working with data is `DataFrames.jl <https://github.com/JuliaStats/DataFrames.jl>`_.

-The most important data type provided is a ``DataFrame``, a two dimensional array for storing heterogeneous data
+The most important data type provided is a ``DataFrame``, a two dimensional array for storing heterogeneous data.

-Although data can be heterogeneous within a ``DataFrame``, the contents of the columns must be homogeneous (of the same type)
+Although data can be heterogeneous within a ``DataFrame``, the contents of the columns must be homogeneous (of the same type).

-This is analogous to a ``data.frame`` in R, a ``DataFrame`` in Pandas (Python) or, more loosely, a spreadsheet in Excel
+This is analogous to a ``data.frame`` in R, a ``DataFrame`` in Pandas (Python) or, more loosely, a spreadsheet in Excel.

-There are a few different ways to create a DataFrame
+There are a few different ways to create a DataFrame.

 Constructing and Accessing a DataFrame
 --------------------------------------